smallporridge/TrustworthyRAG/README.md

 3. If a model has environment conflicts, deploy it with vLLM first and call the corresponding class in `llm_generator.py`.
 4. Run the evaluation scripts for the six trustworthiness dimensions.

 The evaluation results across the six dimensions are provided below.
-The original result figure has been replaced with the following PDF versions:
+Detailed results for robustness, transparency, and accountability are provided as links below and can be viewed by clicking on them.

 <p align="center">
   <img src="overall_results.png" alt="Overall ability results" width="80%">